 Positive semidefinite matrices form a convex set, and the ellipsoid algorithm can be used to optimize over them (positive semidefinite programming) up to arbitrary precision.
-As examples, we shall consider the problem of embedding a finite metric space in Euclidean space with minimum distortion, and the Lovasz theta function.
+As an example, we consider the problem of embedding a finite metric space in Euclidean space with minimum distortion.